Ben Hines and Thrishank Chintamaneni to contest SULS Presidency - Honi Soit

 SULS is on track for its third contested executive election in a row.

-The Sydney University Law Society (SULS) is on track for its third contested executive election in a row.
+The Sydney University Law Society (SULS) is on track for a third contested executive election in a row, with Ben Hines (LLB IV) and Thrishank Chintamaneni (JD II) vying for the SULS presidency.

-The two candidates for SULS President are Ben Hines (LLB IV) and Thrishank Chintamaneni (JD II).
-Both candidates unsuccessfully ran in last year’s SULS election, on tickets Vibe and Splash respectively.
+Both Hines and Chintamaneni unsuccessfully ran in last year’s SULS election on tickets Vibe and Splash respectively.

-Hines is currently the Honorary Treasurer of the University of Sydney Union, and Vice-President of the Sydney University Liberal Club.
-Within SULS, he has been a member of the Equity and Social Committees.
-He is also rumoured to have his sights set on the paid SRC Vice-President position.
+Hines is the Honorary Treasurer of the University of Sydney Union and the former Vice President of the Sydney University Liberal Club.
+Within SULS, he has been a member of the Equity and Socials Committees.

 Hines wishes to see SULS “engaged and revitalised,” though his vision doesn’t deviate from the organisation’s status quo: “social events and rites-of-passage,” “career-focused opportunities and networking events,” and “in-person competitions.”
 He notes that “we need a law society that allows us to make the most of our time at university.”

 Chintamaneni has previously held positions of General Councillor for the Sydney University Postgraduate Representative Association and Campus Representative for SULS.
-Unlike Hines, Chintameni does not have a history with any political faction, and is the first international student to run for SULS President in recent memory.
+Unlike Hines, Chintameni does not have a history with any political faction and is the first international student to nominate for the SULS presidency in recent memory.

-He sees the wellbeing of students as being of “paramount importance,” emphasising that “everyone should have the same access to the rich opportunities that SULS provides.”
+He sees the wellbeing of students as being of “paramount importance,” noting that “everyone should have the same access to the rich opportunities that SULS provides.”
 Emphasising “inclusivity,” Chintameni wishes to cater to students who feel “disconnected or disengaged” with the organisation.

 It appears that both candidates are running on similar platforms to their previous tickets — Hines’ ticket Vibe focused on event offerings while Chintameni’s ticket Splash campaigned on social justice and mental health.

-As with previous years, voters can expect largely apolitical campaign promises, given SULS’ historically conservative approach to its charity obligations and long-standing aversion towards partisan politics.
+As with previous years, voters can expect largely apolitical campaign promises, given SULS’ typically conservative approach to its charity obligations and long-standing aversion towards partisan politics.

 Presidential Expressions of Interests are non-binding, meaning it is still possible that a candidate will drop out of the race or fail to form a ticket of 15 before nominations are due.
 Only time will tell if students will have a say in who gets to head one of the University’s largest and most well-funded societies.